 It's important to realize that the given examples of possible impediments don't have to be impediments.
 Something will only become an impediment when it exceeds the self-organizing capabilities of the team.

-Scarcity of skills might be become an impediment, but trust the self-organizing character of the Development Team to think off other options themselves.
+Scarcity of skills might be become an impediment, but trust the self-organizing character of the Developers to think of other options themselves.
 Maybe a team member is eager to learn the desired skills and sees this as a great opportunity.
 Also a conflict between team members doesn't have to be an impediment.
 Let them have an intense discussion with each other.
 It's up to the Scrum Master to lead the team through healthy conflict and debate.
 Eventually this will lead to an even stronger team.

 Tactics for Removing Impediments